airshipit/specs/specs/implemented/deployment-grouping-baremetal.rst

 3. Miswiring or configuration of network hardware.
 4. Incorrect site design causing a mismatch against the hardware.
 5. Criticality of particular nodes to the realization of the site design.
-6. Desired configurability within the framework of the UCP declarative site design.
+6. Desired configurability within the framework of the Airship declarative site design.
 7. Improved visibility into the current state of node deployment.
 8. A desire to begin the deployment of nodes before the finish of the